-There are many different technologies that can be utilized to provide surface protection solutions for mission critical equipment.
+There are many different technologies that can be utilized to provide surface protection solutions for mission-critical equipment.
 Each technology has its advantages and disadvantages that need to be well understood by customers so they can make the best decision for their unique facility.
-Most of the world’s largest energy and power companies partner with IGS to benefit from our unique technologies, industry experts and decades of experience to make better decisions on what technologies to use for their mission critical process equipment.
+Most of the world’s largest energy and power companies partner with IGS to benefit from our unique Metalspray™ technologies, industry experts and decades of experience to make better decisions on what technologies to use for their mission-critical process equipment.

 On-site applications provide a different set of challenges than those of shop applied solutions, as most shop technologies are not easily transferred into a challenging site environment.
-IGS excels at successful application of its proprietary and robust application technologies and materials in the field, and in the most difficult environments.
-Integral to our success is a large, highly trained and experienced full time work force that can be deployed around the world at short notice to meet our customers’ needs.
+IGS excels at the successful application of its proprietary and robust application technologies and materials in the field, and in the most difficult environments.
+Integral to our success is a large, highly trained and experienced full-time workforce that can be deployed around the world at short notice to meet our customers’ needs.

 Corrosion occurs in installed, brownfield, and other equipment in many different environments and industries.
 Finding a solution to protect this equipment is the best way to maximize ROI.
 Replacing equipment is a costly undertaking, requiring significant planning, work hours, and a full assessment of various factors such as lost generation time, new equipment, installation and breakdown costs.
 IGS believes that corrosion solutions need to be easily applied to existing equipment before replacement becomes necessary.
 We have the technology and infrastructure to make this happen.